flatironinstitute/finufft/docs/fortran.rst

   nufft3d_demo.f     - 3D "
   nufft2dmany_demo.f - 2D types 1,2,3, vectorized (many strengths) interface

+These are the double-precision file names; the single precision have a trailing f before the .f.
 The last four here are modified from demos in the `CMCL NUFFT libraries <http://www.cims.nyu.edu/cmcl/nufft/nufft.html>`_.
 The first three of these have been changed only to use FINUFFT,